Towards Semantic Versioning of Open Pre-trained Language Model Releases on Hugging Face: Introduction

 In traditional software engineering, the problem of versioning and tracking variants is addressed by the established practice of semantic versioning.
 It is commonly used by software package management systems and both open-source and commercial software projects to clearly communicate the impact of changes between versions, communicating potential compatibility issues, and reducing integration risks \citep{lam2020putting, decan2019package}.
 Semantic versioning has been shown to be very useful and important in release engineering, such as helping developers automate dependencies and avoid unnecessary work when components evolve \citep{lam2020putting}, addressing inconsistent breaking changes that impact dependent systems \citep{raemaekers2017semantic}, enabling better version control in continuous delivery environments \citep{carvalho2021deep}, improving compliance with versioning policies across different software ecosystems \citep{decan2019package}, and reducing the impact of breaking changes on client code \citep{ruhroth2014versioning}.

-Unfortunately, popular model registries like Hugging Face (\HF) currently lack semantic versioning practices, instead relying on ad hoc naming convention.
-To illustrate this, the first and second author manually explored 50 completely randomly selected model repositories on the \HF platform to understand how key information—such as base model specifications, variant types, and versioning identifiers—is communicated within these \HF repositories.
-This selection was completely random, without prioritizing repositories from top organizations or popular models.
-While this study is not statistically representative, it provides valuable insights into prevalent practices, motivating the need for deeper analysis of variability in naming and versioning conventions among model owners.
+However, popular model registries like \HF currently lack semantic versioning practices, relying instead on ad hoc naming conventions to communicate updates.
+These issues are particularly pronounced when analyzing PTLMs, given their popularity and sprawling variants making consistent versioning even more important.
+To gain a better understanding of how naming conventions and versioning are currently handled within the HF platform, the first and second authors manually explored 50 PTLMs.
+This selection was random, without prioritizing repositories from top organizations or popular models.
+While not statistically representative, this exploration provided valuable insights into the prevalent naming and versioning practices on HF, motivating a deeper analysis of these conventions and the need for standardization.